-Establishing who your target market is from the outset will make your furnishing decisions that bit easier.
+Establishing who your target market is from the outset will make your furnishing decisions that much easier.
 Depending on the size and layout of your property, it may be a suitable destination for families with young children.
-In that case it would be useful to choose short term rental furniture that is also kid-friendly.
+In that case, it would be useful to choose short-term rental furniture that is also kid-friendly.

 Though if yours is a smaller, cozier abode, you may find yourself marketing it as a romantic retreat for honeymooners and other couples.

 No matter who you identify as your ideal group of guests, you’ll want to bear them in mind throughout the entire process of furnishing your property as it will determine your choices for some furniture over others.